40net-cloud/fortinet-azure-solutions/FortiManager/single/README.md

 - 1 FortiManager VM with a 1Tb data disk for log storage
 - 1 VNETs containing a subnet for the FortiManager
-- Optional: 1 Basic public IP
+- Optional: 1 Standard public IP

 ![FortiGate-VM azure design](images/fmg-single.png)